 Get a quote

-Use the table below to explore and compare our best money transfer rates to find the account that’s right for you.
+Explore and compare our best money transfer rates to find the company that’s right for you.

 Open an account

-Open an account with your chosen company in under five minutes by entering a few personal details, such as name and address.
+Set up an account by entering a few personal details, such as your name and address.

 Make a transfer

-Enter the destination account and the amount of money you want to transfer, then let the company do the rest.
+Enter the destination and send the funds to be exchanged.
+The company does the rest.

-Before you send money to Ghana, look for the cheapest way to transfer cash abroad.
-To work this out, you need to consider:
+Before you send money to Ghana, compare deals to find the cheapest way to transfer cash abroad.
+Consider:

-The transfer fees: This can be a one-off cost to send your money abroad, and could vary depending on when you want your money to arrive in Ghana, e.g. the same day.
+The transfer fees: there can be an additional one-off cost to send your money abroad, which could vary depending on when you want your money to arrive in Ghana – same-day transfers cost more, for example

-If you need to set up multiple payments, some companies offer a regular transfer service which could cut the cost of transfer fees.
+If you need to set up multiple payments, some companies offer a regular transfer service.
+Arranging multiple transfers may mean you’re offered lower fees.

-Most transfer companies let you choose whether to send pounds or Ghanaian cedi, however the option you choose could affect the cost:
+Most transfer companies let you choose whether to send pounds or Ghanaian cedi.
+The option you choose could affect the cost.

 If you need to send a fixed amount of Ghanaian cedi, the cost in pounds is calculated for you when you plan your transfer.

 If you send your money in pounds, the receiving bank will set the exchange rate.
-This means you will not know the exact amount of Ghanaian cedi that will arrive in Ghana.
+This means you won’t know the exact amount of Ghanaian cedi that will arrive in Ghana.

-If the bank you send money to holds pound sterling, your transfer will not need to be exchanged and you can guarantee the amount you send.
+If the receiving bank holds UK sterling, your transfer won’t require exchanging and you can guarantee the amount you send.

-Standard transfers take between one and three working days, but some companies offer a same day or next day delivery option for an extra fee.
+Standard transfers take between one and three working days.
+Some companies offer a same-day or next-day delivery option for an extra fee.

-They deduct their costs from the interbank rate (the rate banks use to exchange currencies with one another) to give you a personalised rate.
+They deduct their costs from the interbank rate (the rate banks use to exchange currencies with one another) to offer you a personalised rate.

-Some transfer companies only let you send money to an account in your own name.
+Some transfer companies only allow you to send money to an account in your own name.
 Check this before sending your money to avoid any delays.

-Yes, your money is kept separate to a transfer company's operational money, meaning you have a better chance of getting your money back if they go bust.
+Yes.
+Your money is kept separate from a transfer company's operating capital, meaning you have a better chance of getting your money back if the company goes bust.